ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-I Rebuilt the Same App in React 17 and React 19 — What Actually Changed - <a href="https://javascript.plainenglish.io/i-rebuilt-the-same-app-in-react-17-and-react-19-what-actually-changed-1043abc8b1d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ALEXANDRU TAPIRDEA`**

-<blockquote>React has promised automatic performance improvements for years.
-But do these upgrades translate into measurable gains in real-world…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. ⚛️ Using React on Rails: A Step-by-Step Guide (with Code!) - <a href="https://medium.com/@raviskit2012/%EF%B8%8F-using-react-on-rails-a-step-by-step-guide-with-code-fbd4d5f19d8f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js outside of Vercel — how to run production workloads and reduce hosting costs - <a href="https://medium.com/@tomasz.szewczyk02/next-js-outside-of-vercel-how-to-run-production-workloads-and-reduce-hosting-costs-7a7f247e8f0d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Prakash`**
+✍️ **posted by `Tomasz Szewczyk`**

-<blockquote>Modern web apps demand rich interactivity, while businesses still love the stability and productivity of Ruby on Rails.
- Why choose one…
+<blockquote>Next.js is often associated with Vercel because the framework and the platform evolved together.
+For small projects it’s a no go.
 Continue reading on Medium »</blockquote>

+<h3>2.
+What I Learned About Database Normalization and Indexing in an E-Commerce - <a href="https://medium.com/@vanshitpatel10/what-i-learned-about-database-normalization-and-indexing-in-an-e-commerce-ea3731366536?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vanshit Patel`**

+<blockquote>The goal was to support multiple images per product while keeping admin and user queries fast and maintainable.
+Continue reading on Medium »</blockquote>

 <h3>3.
-Optimiser le Rendering avec React, TypeScript et Vite : Guide Pratique - <a href="https://medium.com/@peziere.antonin/optimiser-le-rendering-avec-react-typescript-et-vite-guide-pratique-6f8b43ab0db4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DAY 2- The Logic Leap: Props, State, and the Magic of Hooks - <a href="https://medium.com/@gursimran12003/day-2-the-logic-leap-props-state-and-the-magic-of-hooks-e2e1ce419c89?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Peziere Antonin`**
+✍️ **posted by `Gursimran Kaur`**

-<blockquote>Le rendering est le talon d’Achille de nombreuses applications React.
-Une mauvaise gestion des re-renders peut transformer une app fluide…
+<blockquote>“A static website is like a painting, but a dynamic app is like a conversation.
+Today, I learned how to talk back.”
 Continue reading on Medium »</blockquote>

+<h3>4.
+Stop Building APIs: The Case for Local-First Databases in 2026 - <a href="https://medium.com/better-dev-nextjs-react/stop-building-apis-the-case-for-local-first-databases-in-2026-8f67503d1a37?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>The “request/response” model we spent the last two decades perfecting is officially a legacy pattern for modern application development.
+Continue reading on Better Dev — NextJs/React »</blockquote>

+<h3>5.
+I Built a Cinematic Website Using AI Video Frames in Under 15 Minutes - <a href="https://medium.com/@deshwaljaivardhan/i-built-a-cinematic-website-using-ai-video-frames-in-under-15-minutes-194251acdbe9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jaivardhan Deshwal`**

+<blockquote>In this experiment, I wanted to test whether it is possible to build a visually impressive website using only AI tools.
+No designers, no…
+Continue reading on Medium »</blockquote>

+<h3>6.
+The Single HTTP Header That Secures Your Entire Web App - <a href="https://javascript.plainenglish.io/the-single-http-header-that-secures-your-entire-web-app-df01e9e2759e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Azad Ansari`**

+<blockquote>If I asked you to secure your entire frontend application against data theft and script injections using just one line of code, would you…
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Debugging React Hydration Errors: From Production Crashes to Zero Issues - <a href="https://medium.com/@benantipas/debugging-react-hydration-errors-from-production-crashes-to-zero-issues-0ff1f7fec368?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js outside of Vercel — how to run production workloads and reduce hosting costs - <a href="https://medium.com/@tomasz.szewczyk02/next-js-outside-of-vercel-how-to-run-production-workloads-and-reduce-hosting-costs-7a7f247e8f0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Antipas Ben`**
+✍️ **posted by `Tomasz Szewczyk`**

-<blockquote>If you’ve worked with server-side rendering (SSR) in React or Next.js, you’ve probably encountered the dreaded hydration error.
-These…
+<blockquote>Next.js is often associated with Vercel because the framework and the platform evolved together.
+For small projects it’s a no go.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Understanding Multi-Tenant Architecture in Next.js: A Deep Dive - <a href="https://javascript.plainenglish.io/understanding-multi-tenant-architecture-in-next-js-a-deep-dive-a735cc9d6b41?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using TypeScript in the Edge Era: Cloudflare Workers & Vercel Edge - <a href="https://medium.com/@mernstackdevbykevin/using-typescript-in-the-edge-era-cloudflare-workers-vercel-edge-7a8062eb1885?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin - MERN Stack Developer`**

+<blockquote>TypeScript edge runtime development with Cloudflare Workers and Vercel Edge Functions for lightning-fast global applications
+Continue reading on Medium »</blockquote>

+<h3>3.
+Everyone’s Switching to Tailwind CSS — Here’s What Frontend Teams Know That You Don’t - <a href="https://javascript.plainenglish.io/everyones-switching-to-tailwind-css-here-s-what-frontend-teams-know-that-you-don-t-d00a8f4e9a00?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kehinde`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>How URL-Based Tenancy, Dynamic Routing, and Data Isolation Work Together
+<blockquote>At first, Tailwind CSS feels… strange.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
-Building an Apple-Style Intro in React Three Fiber Taught Me 8 Hard Lessons About Animation - <a href="https://medium.com/@andrewdevelops/building-an-apple-style-intro-in-react-three-fiber-taught-me-8-hard-lessons-about-animation-d372ba0005b0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Drew Stephenson`**

-<blockquote>In this article, I’ll break down my attempt at rebuilding Apples new intro using React Three Fiber (r3f) — and more importantly, how you…
-Continue reading on Medium »</blockquote>

 <h3>4.
-Ritext: a modern, composable WYSIWYG editor for React + Tailwind - <a href="https://siamahnaf.medium.com/ritext-a-modern-composable-wysiwyg-editor-for-react-tailwind-8723be9f76e0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server vs Client Components — The Confusion Every Developer Faces (And How It Finally Clicks) - <a href="https://javascript.plainenglish.io/server-vs-client-components-the-confusion-every-developer-faces-and-how-it-finally-clicks-8a84e6d74e48?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siam Ahnaf`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Rich text editors usually force you into one of two extremes:
+<blockquote>When I first saw Server Components and Client Components in Next.js, my honest reaction was:
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Caching & Revalidation in Next.js: ISR, fetch Cache & Real Production Patterns - <a href="https://blog.stackademic.com/caching-revalidation-in-next-js-isr-fetch-cache-real-production-patterns-7433354a2591?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Building APIs: The Case for Local-First Databases in 2026 - <a href="https://medium.com/better-dev-nextjs-react/stop-building-apis-the-case-for-local-first-databases-in-2026-8f67503d1a37?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Most beginners think:
+<blockquote>The “request/response” model we spent the last two decades perfecting is officially a legacy pattern for modern application development.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>